Cafe-style coffee at home

 • Extraction 30s

 • Rinse your filter with hot water.
-This will get rid of papery flavour and will pre-heat your brewing gear.
+This will remove the papery flavour and preheat your brewing gear.
 Discard the water before brewing.

 • Put your coffee into the Aeropress.
-Pour all the water straight in and give it a good stir to make sure all coffee grounds are soaked.
-Put the cap on and wait for 1min.
+Pour all the water straight in and give it a good stir to make sure all the coffee grounds are soaked.
+Put the cap on and wait for 1 minute.
 Your brewing time starts as soon as water hits the coffee grounds.

 • Transfer your espresso into your coffee cup and enjoy!